Surf Forecasts:

 The Lowdown

 Alright folks, Rusty here.
-Let’s get honest about the next couple of weeks.
+Let’s take a hard look at what’s on offer for Lajao over the next couple of weeks.

 Rusty.